rism-international/marcxml-tools/README.md

-# RISM Marcxml-Tools
+# RISM MARCXML-Tools

-RISM Marcxml-Tools is a set of command line utilities for managing MARCXML-files.
+RISM MARCXML-Tools is a set of command line utilities for managing MARCXML-files.

 This set contains

-* marcxml-analyze: gives report about tags and occurrances of a Marcxml-file
+* marcxml-analyze: gives report about tags and occurrances of a MARCXML-file
 * marcxml-filter: building a subset of records from the complete XML open dataset of sources at http://opac.rism.info.
-* marcxml-merge: merging multiple marcxml-files into one file
+* marcxml-merge: merging multiple MARCXML-files into one file
-* marcxml-split: splitting large files in chunks
+* marcxml-split: splitting large files into chunks
-* marcxml-transform: transforms Marcxml-files
+* marcxml-transform: transforms MARCXML-files
 * marcxml-validate: validates a MARCXML-file

 ## marcxml-filter